symbiote/silverstripe-seed/README.md

 ### [Honeypot Spam Protection](https://github.com/studiobonito/silverstripe-spamprotection-honeypot/)

-This provides a simple means of spam protection across forms, and is automatically applied to user forms.
+This provides a simple means of spam protection across forms (and is automatically applied to user forms).

 ### [Linkable](https://github.com/sheadawson/silverstripe-linkable/)

-This provides a simple object that can handle internal and external links, without needing to worry about edge cases.
+This provides an object that can easily handle links, without needing to worry about edge cases.

 ### [Listing Page](https://github.com/nyeholt/silverstripe-listingpage/)

-This provides a page to display arbitrary listings.
+This provides a page to display arbitrary content listings.

 ### [Mediawesome](https://github.com/nglasl/silverstripe-mediawesome/)